7 Best Credit Cards for Stay at Home Parents

 If your family orders a fair amount of take-out (via UberEats), and also dines out at restaurants a lot, this is one of the best credit cards for stay at home parents.

-Given that there’s no annual fee, this is also a credit card that you can keep open for as long as you want.
+Given that there’s no annual fee, the Capital One SavorOne Cash is a credit card that you can keep open for as long as you want.
 Even if your lifestyle changes and your spending looks different a few years from now, there is no cost to you have the account.

-The Chase Sapphire Preferred card is one of the best travel rewards cards available these days, with a $95 annual fee.
-But don’t let that scare you off, because the welcome offer alone is worth up to $750!
+The card_name is one of the best travel rewards cards available these days, with a annual_fees annual fee.
+But don’t let that scare you off, because the welcome offer and ongoing rewards more than offset the cost!

 Here are the Sapphire Preferred card features: